Bussard91/2021_AdlerMDS_MethodComparisonZlog/README.md

 Here is the link to the "ready-to-use" RShiny-based Web-App: https://adlermds.shinyapps.io/AdlerMDS_MethodComparisonZlog/

+In this repository we offer a demonstration data set too.

 You can run this WebApp on your local machine in a R Session using the following code:
 ```bash
 library(shiny)